shreyas-a-s/ku-alerts/README.md

-# KU B.Tech Notifications
+# Kerala University Notifications

-This is a project aimed at simplifying the notification-viewing experience of B.tech students from Kerala University.
+This is a project aimed at simplifying the notification-viewing experience of Kerala University students .

 This is a website that runs using Flask 3 on Vercel with Serverless Functions using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).
 It can also be run locally for testing ang checking it out.